chitralekha/datasciencecoursera/week3Project/CodeBook.md

-*Please open in raw format on git hub to read teh data easily.
+*Please open in raw format on git hub to read the data easily.

 1.Introduction